|

 Windows EMS – SAC’s text-based command line interface

 Perle has addressed this issue on its IOLAN Terminal Servers by providing a simple browser-based graphical user interface tool that speeds up system recovery time specifically for Windows Servers administrators.
-All of the EMS/SAC functions are available to the user such as;
+All of the EMS/SAC functions are available to the user such as:

 IOLAN Console / Terminal Servers

-Customers who want a single solution for all of their Windows and non-Windows network and telecom equipment can upgrade their Windows servers to take advantage of the EMS features.
+Customers who want a single solution for all of their Windows and non-Windows network and telecom equipment can upgrade their Windows servers to take advantage of he EMS features.
 Using a Perle Console Server, they can reduce equipment and operating costs, minimize network downtime, and add secure remote access to all systems for remote console management.